 Suppose someone took everything you have ever said online and published it onto a full page ad in the New York Times.
 Every page of your website.
-Every Tweet you ever Tweeted.
+And every Tweet you ever Tweeted.
 Every post you ever posted.
-Every comment you ever commented.
+And every comment you ever commented.

 Would you spend the next 24 hours scouring the neighborhood buying up as many copies as you could find so you could someday show your children and your children’s children what an extraordinary human being you were?
 Or would you burn every copy you could find in a panic?

 If you’re anything like most of us roaming the Internet, my guess is that you already have the match ready.